DanveerK-ECNGacc/ECNG2007_VR_TBOTNW/README.md

 # ECNG2007_VR_TBOTNW
 VR space for Marlon James' The Book of the Night Women

-Uncompress Library when downloaded to device
+Add Library when downloaded to device
+Too big to upload <3
+Will figure it out eventually but for immediate work do above